History of Hyatt in Timeline

 2004: Acquisition of AmeriSuites

-December 2005: Acquisition of Summerfield Suites
+December 2005: Hyatt acquired Summerfield Suites

 2005: Acquisition of Summerfield Suites

-April 2007: Launch of Andaz Brand
+April 2007: Launch of Andaz brand

-June 30, 2009: Global Hyatt Corporation Renamed
+June 30, 2009: Global Hyatt Corporation changes name to Hyatt Hotels Corporation

 On June 30, 2009, Global Hyatt Corporation changed its name to Hyatt Hotels Corporation.

-August 2009: Plans for Initial Share Sale
+August 2009: Plans filed for initial share sale

 September 1, 2011: Acquisition of Hotel Sierra